 - Neither person can hold the vehicle as a trustee of a trust.

-- The transfer of the licence must be for a vehicle used for private purposes.
+- The transfer of the licence must be for a vehicle used exclusively for social, domestic or pleasure purposes.

-- The vehicle cannot be a heavy vehicle and the tare weight of the vehicle GVM is not greater than 4,500 kg.
+- The vehicle cannot be a heavy vehicle and the unladen mass of the vehicle is not greater than 3000 kg.